“It’s time for a revolution!” She hollered out, pumping her fist up in the air with determination.

 “I said excuse me!”
 The redhead hastily shoved her way through two “geeky” male students.
 The two boys grumbled with annoyance before going back to their conversation.

 “Ugh!”
-Roxy scowled softly with a hint of irritation.
+Roxanne scowled with a hint of irritation.
 “Make way for the third most annoying girl in the school, Stephanie Jones.”
 She leaned her chin on her palm and eyed me blankly.
 “I swear that girl is so infuriating that she makes my little brother look like paradise.”

 “Cole isn’t that bad.”